claudioc/jingo/README.md

 Authentication and Authorization
 --------------------------------

-You can enable the following strategies: _Google logins (OAuth2)_, _GitHub logins (OAuth2)_ or a simple, locally verified username/password credentials match (called "local").
+You can enable the following strategies: _Google logins (OAuth2)_, _GitHub logins (OAuth2)_, _OpenStreetMap logins (OAuth2)_ or a simple, locally verified username/password credentials match (called "local").

-The _Google Login_ and the _GitHub login_ uses OAuth 2 and that means that on a fresh installation you need to get a `client id` and a `client secret` from Google or GitHub and put those informations in the configuration file.
+The _Google Login_ and the _GitHub login_ (as the _OpenStreetMap login_) uses OAuth 2 and that means that on a fresh installation you need to get a `client id` and a `client secret` from Google or GitHub and put those informations in the configuration file.

 For Google, follow these instructions (you need to be logged in in Google):